-Reflection is an ongoing process, of immense value and importance, and as such you should update your log regularly throughout the period between progress meetings.
+Reflection is an ongoing process of immense value and importance, and as such you should update your log regularly throughout the period between progress meetings.
 Your log will be the subject of discussion during progress meetings and will enable your assessor and manager to more fully support your learning, determine confidence and knowledge, as well as your readiness for assessment.
-There are various models of reflection which you can use for your Level 3 Health and Social Care: Practice (Adults) what reflective log, however it is recommended that you follow one of the following:
+There are various models of reflection which you can use for your Level 3

+Health and Social Care: Practice (Children & Young People) reflective log; however, it is recommended that you follow one of the following:

 - Gibbs (1988) Reflective Cycle

 - Johns (2000) Model of Reflection

-- Atkins and Murphy (1993) Cyclical Model.
+- Atkins and Murphy (1993) cyclical model.

 Most models of reflection are based on the principle that reflection leads to further learning.

-However these recommended models will guide you in the different elements and layers required in a good reflection, thereby ensuring that you include the necessary detail, analysis and reflection within all of your entries.
+However, these recommended models will guide you in the different elements and layers required in a good reflection, thereby ensuring that you include the necessary detail, analysis and reflection within all of your entries.